ZhensongQian/hivemall/README.md

 [![Incubator](http://incubator.apache.org/images/egg-logo2.png "Apache Incubator")](http://hivemall.incubator.apache.org/)

-Hivemall is a scalable machine learning library that runs on Apache Hive, Apache Spark, and Apache Pig.
+Hivemall is a scalable machine learning library that runs on *Apache Hive, Apache Spark, and Apache Pig*.
 Hivemall is designed to be scalable to the number of training instances as well as the number of training features.

 Usage
 -----